gogameguru/glift-go-game/readme.txt

 == Upgrade Notice ==

-= 0.3.3 =
+= 0.3.4 =
-Glift now displays coordinates by default and has options for disabling zoom for mobile browsers.
+Glift now displays coordinates by default, has options for disabling zoom for mobile browsers, has improved navigation and no longer depends on jQuery.